 Please note: No refunds are available after March 1st, 2016.

-Financial aid is needs based and is issued on a first-come, first-served basis.
+Financial aid is need based and is issued on a first-come, first-served basis.
 Aid is provided in varying amounts up to a maximum of 50% off tuition and does not include room and board.
 Students do not have to be from the U.S. to receive financial aid.
 If you would like financial aid, we urge you to apply as soon as possible.
 If accepted, we will provide you with a financial aid application to submit.